sergioquadros/reproreseach_peer2/PA2_peerassesment.md

                         top_n(10,total_costs)
 ```

 Thus the ten most frequent types corresponds to 89.9% of notifications in 1996-2011 period: thunderstorm wind, hail, flash flood, flood, tornado, high wind, snow, lightning, marine thunderstorm and rain.
-They were not the ones who gave more damage and not those who caused more deaths - heat, tornado, flash flood, lightning, rip current, flood, thunderstorm wind, high wind, avalanche and winter storms - and those that more hurt was  tornado, heat, flood, thunderstorm wind, lightning,  flash flood, wild forest fire, hurricanes, winter storms and high wind as the following two graphs show in next panel.
+They were not the ones who gave more damage and not those who caused more deaths and those that more hurt.

+The most ten killers: heat, tornado, flash flood, lightning, rip current, flood, thunderstorm wind, high wind, avalanche and cold wind chill.

+The most ten hurters: tornado, heat, flood, thunderstorm wind, lightning,  flash flood, wild forest fire, hurricane, winter storm and high wind as the following two graphs show in next panel.
 Tornadoes have injuried more than heat, but heat is more killer than tornadoes.
 See following panel:

 ```r